About

 Nonetheless, there was some accountability, with Porter forced to resign from Cabinet in the wake of media and political pressure and the Prime Minister’s subsequent decision to hold an investigation into whether the non-disclosure breached ministerial standards.

-Indeed, this is how it has always worked in Australian politics.
+Indeed, this is usually how things work in politics.
 MPs and senators are held less to account by official processes than by external forces like the media, whistleblowers, and, of course, their political opponents.

-Open Politics hopes to be able to contribute to this system of external accountability in a non-partisan way.
-And we want to help drive reform of the disclosure regime through more complete and timely disclosure, the creation of an independent body like the Independent Parliamentary Expenses Authority to enforce the rules, and restrictions on MPs and senators receiving gifts and sponsored travel or hospitality.
+Open Politics' objective is to contribute to this system of external accountability in a non-partisan way.
+And we want to help drive reform of the disclosure regime through more complete and timely disclosure, the creation of an independent body to enforce the rules, and restrictions on MPs and senators receiving gifts and sponsored travel or hospitality.